tonandr/deeplabv3plus_keras/README.md

 # Neural network architecture and training strategy

 Neural network configuration including neural network architecture and training strategy via hyper-parameters can be configured as the JSON format as below.
 ASPP can be designed in encoder_middle_conf. raw_data_path must be configured according to yours.
+Here, mean iou is calculated by MeanIoUExt which can be configured to accumulation or non-accumulation, categorical crossentropy is calculated by CategoricalCrossentropyWithLabelGT in which y_true is the index and y_pred is one-hot.
+MeanIoUExt and CategoricalCrossentropyWithLabelGT are classes of the [Keras Unsupervised](https://pypi.org/project/keras-unsupervised/) which has been being developed and tested.

 ```cd ~```